GHOST-Aram/api-testing/ts-jest.md

 By executing the above instructions, we now have a directory ready for use.
 Let us go and install Typescript in the next step.

 ## 2. Install Typescript
 In the previous step, we created a directory for us to work on.
-In this step we will install Typescript as a development dependency as follows.
+In this step, we will install Typescript as a development dependency as follows.

 ```
 Run npm i -D typescript